The content on this page was updated in October 2021. Please note that we will be updating these pages continuously.

 In the words of the Danish Data Protection Agency:

 “Especially in connection with research, it is important not to confuse consent to process personal data with a consent requirement that follows from other relevant legislation.
 While you might be obligated to obtain ‘consent’ pursuant to other legislation, this does not necessarily mean that consent has been granted as defined by data protection legislation.
 The requirement to obtain ‘consent’ of this kind will often constitute an important procedural rule in other legislation, but this does not necessarily mean that such consent can serve as the legal basis for the processing of personal data.”

 Source: The Danish Data Protection Agency report "Bidrag fra Datatilsynet: Erfaringsindsamling i forbindelse med Justitsministeriets nationale evaluering af databeskyttelsesreglerne", April 2021

-Find out more about the different legal bases basis for processing personal data in research below.
+Find out more about the different legal bases basis for processing personal data in research on the website.
 You’ll also find more information about the special conditions that determine whether consent can serve as a legal basis for the processing of personal data.

-If you choose to process personal data on the legal basis of consent, you are responsible for ensuring that valid and documented consent is obtained pursuant to data protection law.
+If you choose to process personal data on the legal basis of valid consent to data processing, you are responsible for ensuring that valid and documented consent is obtained pursuant to data protection law.